ibm-cloud-docs/key-protect/at-events.md

 {: #dual-auth-set-success}

 The following fields include extra information:

-- The `responseData.newValue.initialValue.authID` field includes the initiator ID of the person who set the dual authorization policy.
+- The `responseData.newValue.authID` field includes the initiator ID of the person who set the dual authorization policy.
-- The `responseData.newValue.initialValue.authExpiration` field includes the expiration date for the dual authorization policy.
+- The `responseData.newValue.authExpiration` field includes the expiration date for the dual authorization policy.

 ### Policy events
 {: #policy-at-events}